 Birthrights was founded by a group of lawyers committed to improving women’s experience of childbirth by promoting respect for human rights.
 Our work is overseen by our board.
-We have four members of part-time staff.
+We have five members of part-time staff.

 Programmes Director: MARIA BOOKER

 Maria Booker is a project management and policy professional with over 15 years’ experience of running high profile projects in Government and more recently in the maternity sphere.
 Maria was previously UK General Manager of Maternity Neighbourhood (a US based, midwife-led company developing a woman-centred electronic maternity record).
 Maria also led the development of the website Which?
 Birth Choice for Which? to its launch in 2014.
 Prior to that Maria had a diverse 11 year career in the Department for Business.
 Maria has two school age children and is also Chair of her local Maternity Voices Partnership, sits on the South West London Local Maternity System Board and is a member of the acting Committee of National Maternity Voices.